asbmeyers/Post-Match-Thread-Creator/README.md

 ## Databases

 Team and event information databases are included as csv files, but more up to date versions can also be downloaded from here.
-Most of this data is taken from Liquipedia, but some manual curation is additionally added for specific cases like team names or links that are banned on Reddit.
+Most of this data is taken from Liquipedia, but some manual curation is used for specific cases like team names or links that are banned on Reddit.
+Also, using these databases means the system does not need to regularly scrape Liquipedia.

 [Team Information](https://docs.google.com/spreadsheets/d/e/2PACX-1vRFFzItpu4lT2eE6ivgvZdA-rMkB_sYT5LSWicXXEnkt-2mdMwThMbmAj0z8e9JTzWawtZBsDCehNeJ/pub?output=csv)